 The law(s) in contravention:

-The direct supervisor might have also been charged under section 27 of the ACT, subsection 2(c),
+The company could have also been convicted under section 42 of the Ontario regulations 851,

 Remember — In Ontario, “ALL Accidents are Preventable”

 HRS Group Inc.